-Every South Florida business seller should be aware of how critical it is to have all potential buyers complete and sign a proper Non-Disclosure Agreement (NDA).
-The NDA is a legal instrument by which a potential buyer of a business qualifies themselves by affirming their ability to buy the business and by agreeing to keep the sale confidential while respecting the integrity of the deal and all parties concerned.
+Every South Florida business seller should be aware of how critical it is to have potential buyers complete and sign a proper Non-Disclosure Agreement (NDA).
+The NDA is a legal instrument by which a potential buyer of a business qualifies themselves by affirming their ability to buy the business, agreeing to keep the sale confidential, and respecting the integrity of the deal and all parties concerned.
 In exchange for completing and signing the NDA, the business broker or intermediary will then give (if the potential buyer financially or otherwise qualifies) the potential buyer the confidential listing information about the business in question.
-It is critical that a business broker protects a sellers confidentiality by ensuring that no potential buyer receives the confidential listing information (including the name or specific location of the business) until the proper completion and signing of the NDA.
+It is critical that a business broker protects a sellers confidentiality by ensuring that no potential buyer receives the confidential listing information (including the name or specific location of the business) without an appropriately signed NDA.

 Seller’s Confidentiality Must Be Broadly Protected

 Not all South Florida business brokers use the same NDA when qualifying potential buyers.
 Some are more narrow in scope than others.
-A sufficiently broad NDA requires a potential buyer to not disclose the confidential listing information to any employees of the business, suppliers or vendors to the business, competitors of the business, customers of the business, and the general public.
+An NDA should require a potential buyer to keep the sale confidential from any employees of the business, suppliers or vendors to the business, competitors of the business, customers of the business, and the general public.
 Only with the seller’s consent may these confidentiality provisions be waived.
 Legal penalties are provided for in case the potential buyer signs an NDA and breaches the seller’s confidentiality.

 Buyers Should Disclose Their Background in NDA

 A proper NDA should have a provision whereby the potential buyer attests whether they are a member of a governmental agency (such as the Internal Revenue Service).
 If the potential buyer is associated with a business, then a proper NDA mandates that the potential buyer disclose this relationship and provide the contact information for the business.
 This disclosure is particularly important when the potential buyer is a competitor of the seller and seeking a merger.
 If the potential buyer is acting individually, then they must submit a proper physical address, email address, and cell phone number.
-Lastly, the confidentiality provisions apply to the buyer signing the NDA as well as any representatives or agents of the buyer.
-Of course, a proper NDA should have a business buyer attest to their available liquid funds, and if necessary, require extrinsic evidence thereof.
+Of course, a proper NDA should also have a business buyer attest to their available liquid funds, and if necessary, require extrinsic evidence thereof.

 Intermediaries Should Have Potential Buyers Sign NDAs

 The only way to ensure the confidentiality of a business sale is by having an intermediary – such as a professional business broker – handle the process of qualifying all potential buyers.
 If the business seller attempts to sell the business on their own, then there is an extremely high chance that the confidentiality of the sale will be breached.
 A typical potential buyer will have several interactions with whomever initially presents the business opportunity to them.
-This contact begins with the contact information provided by whomever is advertising the business.
 The potential buyer must eventually call, email, or correspond with the ‘contact person’ prior to even receiving an NDA to complete and sign.
 If this initial ‘point of contact’ person is the business seller himself or herself, then it is highly likely that the seller’s confidentiality will be breached.

 Example of Buyer Signing NDA thru Business Seller